about the organization

 Love is Greater.
 The American None ethos is that simple.

 Love is greater than Fear.
 Love is greater than our self-imposed labels and divisions.
-Regardless of religious affiliation, Love unites our One Human Family.
+Regardless of all human-created labels and divisions, Love unites our One Human Family.

 The Values